isheraz/basketball-courtCounter/README.md

 ### Future Work
-Will add a working Timer in the application following features -Set Timer
+Will add a working Timer in the application following features
+ - Set Timer
- -Pause Timer
+ - Pause Timer
- -Reset Timer
+ - Reset Timer

 ### CREATOR
 Basketball Game Counter (Android App) was created by and is maintained by Sheraz Ahmed.